matiaspaavilainen/RealConstellations/README.md

   - When clicking to constellation, would be epic if just zoom in and then somehow seamlessly switch the scene so that only said constellation is visible.
     - Increase quality of models and query all the info for the constellation when zoomed

-## MVP

-- At first get only the stars in big dipper, to test and verify that conversion and whatnot works.
-- Use that to test everything, maybe add

 ## Technologies